KDAB/KDDockWidgets/docs/book/src/involved.md

 Also state which KDDW sha1, branch or version you're using, and which operating system.

+Cosmetic bugs only reproducible on Qt5 or old operating systems will have lower priority.
+Please test on newer versions before reporting.

 ## Copyright Assignment

 KDAB will happily accept external contributions; however, **all** contributions require